 After the surgery

-- Your child may be in the hospital for 3 to 5 days after the surgery.
+- Your child may be in the hospital for three to five days after the surgery.

 - An intravenous (IV) line will be placed in your child's arm or hand to deliver fluids until feedings are resumed.
-When bowel sounds return and your child begins to pass gas, his or her diet will gradually be advanced.
+When your child begins to pass gas or has a bowel movement, his or her diet will gradually be advanced.
 This process usually takes a few days.